 Feige's instincts were not anti-fandom or condescending toward comics culture.
 He understood that comic readers were already trained to track continuity, remember callbacks, and care about the relation between the part and the whole.
 Instead of stripping that sensibility away for wider audiences, he scaled it up.

 That decision changed mainstream filmmaking.
 The audience learned to treat world-building as a feature rather than a niche burden.
 In practical terms, that meant that story planning became inseparable from release strategy.
-Characters were not only characters.
-They were nodes in a larger industrial calendar.
+Characters were characters and nodes in a larger industrial calendar.

 This is why Feige matters even to people exhausted by the franchise era.
 If the model now feels overextended, that is because it became foundational.
 Backlash is one of the clearest signs that a method has stopped being niche and become infrastructure.